K-Games/Ascension/README.md

 * Maps now have TOP and BOTTOM boundaries.
 * Improved perforamnce on map platform collision detection with spatial hashing implementation.
 * Players now accelerate/deccelerate to a target speed in the air instead of instantly changing speed.
+* GUI is now disabled by default.
+To enable GUI, launch with `--gui` argument.

 # Credits
 ### Developer/Game Designer/Visual Designs